The ABCs of Perfumery

 Odour PROFILES / Fingerprints of single materials

 Even a single aroma chemical rarely exhibits a single facet in it's odour.
 For example, most would agree that Phenyl Ethyl Alcohol displays primarily a rose character but many find it has a green note, others comment on it's phenolic or chemical aspects.
-If relative proportions are allocated to each facet that the student observes then classification falls into place quite easily.
+If relative proportions are allocated to each facet that the student observes, the classification then falls into place quite easily.

 (e.g., PEA might be classified as Rg indicating mainly R-Rose (70%) with a secondary G-Green note (30%).

 The expression 'impact' has been used in preference to 'strength'.
 Relative impact is determined by using a Micropipette to apply a fixed amount of Linalool onto a smelling strip.
 The test material is added until the odour impact is judged as the same.
-Linalool Synthetic was chosen as the control reference material as it is readily available, being one of the most abundantly used raw materials in perfumes and flavours and because the quality from the major suppliers does not vary greatly (Givaudan, IFF, etc. Linalool from natural sources is not suitable).
-In terms of its impact it falls about midway (exponentially) in the range of materials used by the perfumer.
+Linalool Synthetic was chosen as the control reference material as it is readily available, being one of the most abundantly used raw materials in perfumes and flavours and because the quality from the major suppliers does not vary greatly (Givaudan, IFF, etc.) Linalool isolated from natural sources is generally not suitable due to varying isomer ratios or the presence of trace components remaining from the originating source.
+In terms of the impact of Linalool Synthetic, it falls about midway on an exponential curve in the range of materials used by the perfumer.

 Odour LIFE

-Odour life is determined on the smelling strip (thinner chromatography 'paper' gives more consistent results) to the point at which the material becomes weak and uncharacteristic of itself.
-The results of this type of examination are very dependent on the amount dipped, ambient temperature, humidity, air-flow and testers' differences and experience.
+Odour life is determined on the smelling strip, thinner chromatography 'paper' giving more consistent results, "to the point at which the material becomes weak and uncharacteristic of itself" measured in hours.
+The results of this type of examination are very dependent on the amount dipped, the type of paper or substrate, ambient temperature, humidity, air-flow and tester's differences and experience.
 Despite this even in poorly controlled conditions one is able to produce a set of comparative values that are worthwhile measures of raw materials relative odour lives.

 Function

-Every component in a perfume formula (or 'compound') is there for one or more specific functions within the odour.
+Every component in a perfume formula (or 'compound') is there to fulfill one or more specific functions within the odour.

 Heart Material

-It may be there to give the heart smell of the fragrance, a rose smelling material in a Rose perfume, balsam, vanilla and oakmoss in an Oriental fragrance.
+It may be there to give the essential or heart smell of the fragrance, a rose smelling material in a Rose perfume OR balsam + vanilla in an Oriental fragrance.

 Heart materials therefore cover the whole spectrum of A-Z